 On a separate note, we’ve been seeing a rise in the the use of polyester-cotton blended with other materials in Ikea’s slipcovers, resulting in what feels like a thicker, sturdier material.
 We already saw the exit of the well-loved Blekinge White, could this be a sign of things to come?

 Slipcovered?
 I’m already imagining this with a ruffled back cushion for someone’s walk-in wardrobe.
 Or give it some contrast piping to emphasize the armrest fronts and seat cushion.

 Legs?
-I didn’t check the bolt size but it’s likely the same old bolt that’s used in many of the Ikea sofas, so it’ll be easy peasy to DIY some velcro and put a snug fit velvet slipcover on the Farlov armchair, then swap out the original legs for our replacement sofa legs for a super sleek look.
+It’s the same old bolt size that’s used in many of the Ikea sofas, so it’ll be easy peasy to DIY some velcro and put a snug fit velvet slipcover on the Farlov armchair, then swap out the original legs for our replacement sofa legs for a super sleek look.
 Done and dusted!

 Verdict: 7.2/10 – Not too shabby(-chic)!

 The Farlov series from IKEA is for those who want to graduate from the basic Ektorp.
 While it’s a little pricier than many other IKEA options, its traditional shape is timeless and slipcovered style makes it easy to keep clean and really go the distance.

 Have you checked out the IKEA Farlov sofa yet?
 Share your thoughts with us in the comments!